cyverse-archive/DiscoveryEnvironmentBackend/services/metadactyl-clj/doc/endpoints/app-metadata/admin.md

 displayed, so it would be perfectly reasonable to put an ID in this field or use general names such as `step1`.

-The `template_id` and `template_ref` fields represent two different means of indicating which template should be used for the step.
+For DE apps, the `template_id` and `template_ref` fields represent two different means of indicating which template should be used for the step.
 If the `template_id` field is used then the template ID must be known in advance, either by specifying the template ID when it is being imported or by importing the template first then looking up the identifier.
 If the `template_ref` field is used then the field value refers to the template by name and the template must be defined within the same JSON document as the app.
+For external apps, the `template_id` field must be used.

 The `config` field contains a set of automatically assigned property values to use in the step.
 These are the values that will be used every time the app is